alexbradd/compsci-notes/first/db2/notes.md

 the **number of passes as $1+\lceil \log_{B-1} \lceil N/B \rceil \rceil$**.
 The **overall cost of the sort is $2N * \#_{passes}$**.

+### Joining

+Joins are the **most frequent and costly operations** in DBMSs.
+We have several join strategies, among which we will see: nested loops, merge-scans and hashed.

+#### Nested loop join

+A nested loop join **compares the tuples of a block of table $T_{Ext}$ with all the tuples of all the blocks of $T_{Int}$ before moving to the next block of
+$T_{Ext}$**.

+We will **assume that the buffer does not have enough available free pages to host more than a few blocks**.
+The **cost** of the join will be **quadratic in the size of the tables**.
+If **one of the tables is small enough to fit in the buffer**, then it is **chosen as the internal table**.

+If **one table supports indexed access in the form of a lookup based on the join predicate, then this table can be chosen as internal**, exploiting the predicate to extract the joining tuples without scanning the entire table.
+If **both tables support lookup, then the one for which the predicate is more selective is chosen**.
+The **cost** will be a **full scan of the external blocks + the cost of one indexed access of the internal table**.

+#### Merge-scan join

+**Merge-scan is possible only if both tables are ordered according to the same key attribute**, that is also the attribute used in the join predicate. **If the tables are not sorted, we first sort them on the join column**.

+The **ordered full scan is possible** for a table if the **primary storage is sequentially ordered w.r.t the join attribute or a B+ on the join attribute is defined**.

+The **cost is linear** in the size of the tables.
+If a table **needs to be sorted**, we **need to also add the cost for sorting**.

+#### Hashed joins

+This join is possible only is **both tables are hashed according to the same key (join) attribute**.
+The matching tuples can only be found in the corresponding buckets.

+The **cost is linear in the number of blocks of the hash based structure**.

+### Cost-based optimization

+It is a problem whose decisions are: the data access operations to execute, the order of operations, the option to allocate to each operation and deciding if parallelism/pipelining can be used.

+**Queries are optimized by using profiles and approximation formulas**.
+Using these we **build decision trees** in which each **node is a choice** and each **leaf corresponds to a specific execution plan**.

+For **query execution** we have two paths:

+1. **Compile and store**: the query is compiled once and executed many times **(prepared statement)**
+2. **Compile and go**: the query is immediately compiled and executed.